 - GPU memory thrashing during batch inference

-- Packet loss in distributed systems
+- Packet loss in distributed systems under high concurrency

-- Model drift due to non-stationary data
+- Model drift caused by non-stationary training data

-Software Patent Eligibility 2025: What Changed
+Software Patent Eligibility in 2026: What Changed

 USPTO Examiner Trends (Observed)

-Based on post-2019 guidance and 2024–2025 office actions:
+Based on post-2019 USPTO guidance and patterns observed in 2025–2026 office actions:

-- Examiners rely heavily on Prong 2 of Step 1
+- Examiners rely heavily on Prong 2 of Step 1 when evaluating whether a claim is “directed to” an abstract idea

-What Helps in 2025
+What Helps in 2026

 - Explicit hardware interaction

-- Resource optimization
+- Resource optimization with measurable technical outcomes

-- Improved data structures
+- Improved data structures that address a defined computational problem

-- Reduced computational complexity
+- Reduced computational complexity with supporting specification detail

-- System-level architecture claims
+- System-level architecture claims that go beyond functional description

-AI Patent Subject Matter Eligibility: Real Example
+AI and Software Patent Eligibility: A Practical Example

 “An AI system that generates code based on user prompts.”